 “About two drinks, or a blood alcohol concentration of 0.055, tends to increase feelings of relaxation and reduce shyness,” Cyndi goes on to say.

 But as the effects of alcohol begin to wear off, anxiety tends to return.
-Physical hangover symptoms can compound anxiety and make you feel even worse.
+Physical hangover symptoms can add to anxiety and make you feel even worse.

 Whether you have one drink or five, your body eventually has to process the alcohol out of your system.
-This detoxification period, which can be considered a mild form of withdrawal, can take up to 8 hours, according to Cleveland Clinic.
+This detoxification period, which can be considered a mild form of withdrawal, can take several hours.

 During this time, you might feel restless, anxious, nervous, or jittery, just as you might if you were dealing with more severe alcohol withdrawal.